 Get to know the main oriental garden styles and their design variants.

 When we talk about oriental gardens, we basically refer to China and Japan, which in the case of China go back almost 5,000 years.
 The symbolism was always present in the Taoist tradition and was transmitted to Japan through Korea in the 7th century, being the basis of the early Japanese designs.
 These environments were built on land adjacent to the temples, so they were

-considered them not so much as playgrounds, but as meditation areas.
-Gardens that did not look like the ones we know today, as complements such as stone lanterns, bowls, stone slabs, etc... were incorporated later.
+They were considered not so much areas for recreation, but for meditation.
+These gardens did not resemble the gardens we know today, as additions such as stone lanterns, bowls, stone slabs, etc. were added at a later date.

 Water, Sand and Stone

 Of all the styles, this is the simplest and most austere, due to the time in which they were developed.
 They are called karesan-sui and represent the mountain and dry water designs and were basically placed in the temple courtyards for contemplation and enrichment of the spirit.

 The stones represent the mountains and the sand the water, requiring a skill exceptional its maintenance.
 The best example of this type of garden is represented in Kyoto and is called Ryoan-ji, created around the 15th century.
 Its layout and arrangement, along with the silence, give it tranquility and harmony.